algoyounes/Bindify/README.md

 #[BindWith([DefaultService::class], BindType::Singleton, tag: 'primary')]
 ```

-When no tag is provided and the size of services greater than one, Bindify will auto-generate one based on the implementation class name appended with '_tag'
+When no tag is provided and the size of services greater than one, Bindify will auto-generate one based on the implementation class name appended with `_tag`

 ### Retrieving Bindings